High variant count is the cleanest signal that RPA will shatter and LLMs may carry the load

 - ✓

-Task Mining: When Logs Aren't Enough
+Task Mining: When the Logs Are Not Enough

-Anti-Patterns That Waste the Mining Budget
+Anti-Patterns That Burn the Mining Budget

-Mining Without a Stakeholder Sponsor
+Mining Without an Executive Sponsor

 The Complete Map Trap